 A d4, d6, d8, d10, and d12.

 Fancy dice in all kinds of polyhedral configurations are available for purchase online or at gaming hobby stores.
-Any real tabletop gamer is well familiar with these and has several pounds of them immediately at hand.
+Any real tabletop gamer is already familiar with these and has several pounds of them immediately at hand.

 The wider range of dice are treated the same in MOC Combat as the d6es and d10s in the Core Rules (1.2: